AmandaCleto/cod3r--aprenda-flutter-e-dart-e-construa-apps-ios-e-android/projects/lets_cook/README.md

 # Let's Cook 🍴

-A simple app that shows different dishes divided into categories, so you can mark some as favorite or also learn more about how the dish is made;
+A simple app that shows different dishes divided into categories, so you can mark them as favorite, you can also learn more about how the dishes are made;

 ## A study project on **Flutter**